Działdowo

+Founded in the Middle Ages and granted town rights in 1344, the town features heritage sites in various styles, including Gothic, Baroque, Gothic Revival and Baroque Revival, a preserved medieval urban layout with a market square and a medieval castle.
+It is particularly known as the location of the Soldau concentration camp during the German occupation of Poland in World War II.
+The town is a major railroad junction connecting the capital city of Warsaw with Gdańsk and Olsztyn to the north.

+Geography

 History

 The first settlement in the vicinity, known as Sasinowie in Polish and Sassen in German, was established by the Old Prussians, an indigenous Baltic tribe.
 The Teutonic Knights conquered the region and built a castle, a wing of which still remains.
 The new settlement near the castle founded by Mikołaj z Karbowa and named Soldov was granted town privileges on 14 August 1344 by the Grand Master Ludolf König.
 The name Dzialdoff was first written on a 1409 map during the Polish–Lithuanian–Teutonic War.

+Polish sovereignty

 In 1444, the town joined the anti-Teutonic Prussian Confederation, at the request of which King Casimir IV Jagiellon signed the act of incorporation of the region to the Kingdom of Poland in 1454, and then the townspeople expelled the Teutonic Knights and recognized the Polish King as rightful ruler.
 During the subsequent Thirteen Years’ War, the town was briefly captured by the Teutonic Knights in 1455.
 After the peace treaty signed in Toruń in 1466, it became a part of Poland as a fief held by the State of the Teutonic Knights.

 Within the Duchy of Prussia (a Polish fiefdom until 1657) the settlement converted to Lutheranism during the Protestant Reformation of the 16th century.
-The following communes belonged to the Protestant parish of Soldau: Amalienhof, Borowo, Bursch, Cämmersdorf, Gajowken, Hohendorf, Kyschienen, Königshagen, Kurkau, Niederhof, Pierlawken, Pruschinowo, and Rudolfsfelde.
+The following communes belonged to the Protestant parish of Soldau: Borowo, Bursz, Gajówki, Kisiny, Komorniki, Księży Dwór, Kurki, Malinowo, Pierławki, Prusinowo, Rudolfowo, Wysoka, and Zakrzewo.